 Mass shootings often unintentionally illustrate the ineffectiveness of anti-Second Amendment policies.
-Just last week, Gary Martin, age 45, went on a shooting rampage at the Henry Pratt Company in Aurora, a suburb just west of Chicago.
+Just last week, a 45-year-old man went on a shooting rampage at the Henry Pratt Company in Aurora, a suburb just west of Chicago.
 It was another instance showing how easily gun control fails.

-According to the Chicago Tribune, Martin, who had worked at the facility for 15 years, pulled a gun and killed three people during a meeting where he was fired.
+According to the Chicago Tribune, the man, who had worked at the facility for 15 years, pulled a gun and killed three people during a meeting where he was fired.
 He then ran out into the company at large, shooting and killing two more employees.
-When police swarmed the scene, Martin shot several officers before being killed by police.
+When police swarmed the scene, he shot several officers before being killed by police.

 Illinois has highly restrictive gun-control laws.
 You need an official Firearm Owners Identification (FOID) card not only to buy a gun but also just to buy ammunition.
 In fact, most gun stores won’t even let you handle a firearm without a FOID.

 Illinois was the last state in the nation to allow concealed carry of a firearm.
 Actually getting a concealed carry permit is quite expensive and requires two full days of training.
 Extremely restrictive Illinois state laws prohibit carry in so many places that some residents say having a permit is pointless.

 Shooter Had Violent History

 The shooter’s background is particularly illuminating.
 According to the Chicago Tribune, court records show that he had “a history of violent behavior going back more than two decades, including stabbing one girlfriend and threatening to kill another.”